ricardoboss/dart_seq/README.md

 With `dart_seq`, logging in your Dart applications becomes a breeze, ensuring that your logs are efficiently delivered to Seq servers across multiple platforms.
 The library's batch sending, automatic retry, and minimum log level enforcement features enhance the logging experience and provide robustness and flexibility to your logging infrastructure.

-## Getting started
+## Getting Started

-To start using dart_seq in your Dart application, follow these steps:
+To start using `dart_seq` in your Dart application, follow these steps:

 1. Install the library using `dart pub add dart_seq`
 2. Import the package: `import 'package:dart_seq/dart_seq.dart';`